elinchenresearch/Karma-System/00_Index.md

-# Karma System: Beyond Blame in Complex Systems
+# Karma System: Mapping Causality Beyond Blame

 📖 A structured index of the Karma System paper.
 Each file contains a section of the original work.